The representation of an IPv4 address in the DNS system.

 Internet Assigned Numbers Authority (IANA)

-A department of ICANN tasked with providing various Internet coordination functions, primarily those described in a contract between ICANN and the US Government.
-The functions relate to ensuring globally-unique protocol parameter assignment, including management of the root of the Domain Name System and IP Address Space.
-ICANN staff within this department is often referred to as “IANA Staff”.
+A suite of various Internet coordination functions, relating to ensuring globally-unique protocol parameter assignment, including management of the root of the Domain Name System and IP Address Space.

 Internet Coordination Policy (ICP)

 A series of documents created by ICANN between 1999 and 2000 describing management procedures.
 Three such documents were published before the numbering system stopped being used.
 Subsequent ICANN publications have not been given ICP numbers.

 Internet Corporation for Assigned Names and Numbers (ICANN)

 An organization that is responsible for developing and implementing policies for unique identifiers on the Internet.
 See What does ICANN do?